 I also saw Clark's work at the Museum of Art and Design in New York City in the exhibition Second Lives.
 Her work is intelligent and content-driven.
 CLICK HERE to view her website.
 The image below and to the right is my personal favorite, a portrait of Madame Walker fabricated with black plastic hair combs.
 This makes a lot of sense when you know that Madame Walker was the first successful black woman millionaire entrepreneur that made her own fortune by selling hair products for black hair.

-pThe lecture was titled, Sonya Clark: Craft as Subject, Verb and Object”.
-The premise is that Sonya Clark will presenting a summation of the Conference extemporaneously.
+pThe lecture was titled, Sonya Clark: Craft as Subject, Verb, and Object”.
+The premise is that Sonya Clark will be presenting a summation of the Conference extemporaneously.
 She had the assistance of six individuals on stage, Stephano Catalani (curator, Bellevue Art Museum), Jean McLaughlin (director, Penland School of Crafts),

 We Couldn't Get In.
 We Couldn't Get Out.

 Hand-woven wire, crank-knit yarn, steel poles,